CoffeeCryptid/ao3scraper/README.md

 # AO3 Scraper

-A Python script that scrapes search results from AO3.
+A Python script to scrape search results from AO3.

 ## How to use: